xbenyx/uihashtopolis/README.md

 We will release a beta soon.

+## Pre-Installation - Setp up Back end API

+1. Clone project `git clone -b feature/apiv2 https://github.com/hashtopolis/server.git`
+2. Go to the  `.devcontainer` folder in the project and run `docker-compose up -d`

+Notes:
+- Can not create hashlist/files?
+You could be facing folder permissions.
+Run `chown vscode:vscode tmp/ files/ import/`

-# Installation and set up, using Docker (Recommended)
+# Installation and set up UI using Docker (Recommended)

 1. Install Docker Desktop